vectorgrp/sil-kit/docs/usage/replay.rst

 .. |PCAP| replace:: :ref:`PCAP<sec:api-ethernet-tracing>`

-This document describes the tracing and replaying feature of the Vector Integration Bus.
+This document describes the tracing and replaying feature of the Vector SilKit.
-The tracing feature enables users of the VIB to store bus frames and generic data types unmodified, including accurate simulation time stamps, into binary trace files.
+The tracing feature enables users of the SILKIT to store bus frames and generic data types unmodified, including accurate simulation time stamps, into binary trace files.
 This enables offline analysis, debugging and also replaying of messages into live simulations.
 Multiple trace file formats are supported.
-PCAP is supported natively by the IntegrationBus and the MDF4 file format is supported by the :ref:`VIBE-MDF4Tracing<mdf4tracing>` extension.
+PCAP is supported natively by the SilKit and the MDF4 file format is supported by the :ref:`VIBE-MDF4Tracing<mdf4tracing>` extension.

 .. contents:: :local:
    :depth: 1